LeaYeh/highDimClustering/alg_note/research_record.md

 dimensionality.

 * not only hard to compute but hard to find relationship:
+> traditional similarity measures as used in conventional clustering algorithms are usually not meaningful

 > The concept of distance becomes less precise as the number of dimensions grows, since the distance between any two points in a given dataset converges.
 The discrimination of the nearest and farthest point in particular becomes meaningless.